 In-Person Training

 Learning online, however, has become a popular alternative.
 Online training offers engagement similar to the traditional classroom, and many providers offer a virtual option.
 Some host live online classes exclusively, whereas others provide in-person and live online training.
 Others host courses live online with the option to use their computer labs for students who live nearby.
-Another advantage to training online is that it increases the number of available options.
+Another advantage of online training is that it increases the number of available options.
 Your city or town may offer little or no in-person classes in your chosen subject, but you can take live online classes from anywhere with an internet connection.

 Best Ways to Learn Python Without Difficulty